alessio29/savagebot/README.md

 !prefix #
 ```

+You may also mention bot then add any command - this also works.

 `invite` command let you get this bot invite link, to share it with friends for their server.
 ```
 !invite